Step One :

 Step Three :

-Once you have received approval from Orbit, you will then need to return the following documents to Acquire Sales & Lettings:
+Once you have received approval from the housing association, you will then need to return the following documents to Acquire Sales & Lettings:

 - Housing association application form

 - Proof of income (last three months of wage slips)